smansoori87/study-notes/concurrency_multi_threading.md

 - Threads are available in pool as a server.
 - once assigned task is complete, Executor will will assign new task to the Thread.
 - irrespective of normal Thread, Executor Threads will not stop untill Executor service is running.
+- Executor frame work support both Thread Interfaces(Runnable and Callable) ** - Executor execute() method is to execute Runnable.
+- ExecutorService submit() method is to submit Callable. **

 #### a. newSingleThreadExecutor():
 - Executor will complete all the submit task with single thread.